 Parklands Albury Wodonga has developed a regional parks framework and philosophy based on the protection, restoration and development of public bush reserved lands in the Albury Wodonga region for conservation, recreation and heritage outcomes.

-Over the past 14 years, i.e. 1996 to 2009, the strategic open space plan has been implemented in response to opportunistic funding and in response to community led projects.
-Activities over these years were guided by a September 1996 Framework Plan developed by Parklands Albury Wodonga.
+Over the past 20 years, the strategic open space plan has been implemented in response to opportunistic funding and in response to community led projects.
+Activities over these years have been guided by Strategic Plans developed by Parklands Albury Wodonga.
 The majority of the restoration and park infrastructure activities have been focussed on the hills that encompass Albury-Wodonga.
 Ownership and on-going management for most of these lands has, or is being transferred to local and state governments.
 Other sites have been restored to a stage where ongoing maintenance will require fewer resources.

-Over the past 14 years Parklands Albury Wodonga Ltd has implemented a strategic open space plan based on the inner hills and valleys in the Albury Wodonga region.
+Over the past 20 years Parklands Albury Wodonga Ltd has implemented a strategic open space plan based on the inner hills and valleys in the Albury Wodonga region.
 This included; ◾Bush restoration of the main hills surrounding Albury-Wodonga (McFarlanes, Federation, Huon, Baranduda and Nail Can Range area).
-The scale of works included in excess of 124km's stock exclusion fences; 513,000 seedlings planted; 100's of hectares of woody weeds hand removed and considerable winter and summer broadleaf weed control (chemical, biological and mechanical); ◾Created 35km's of pathways, lookouts, facilities, information shelters and maps; ◾River frontage restoration and pathways along the lower Kiewa River, portions of the River Murray in the Gateway Island and Padman Park areas, and important tributaries including Six, Seven, Eight and Nine Mile Creeks; ◾Developed the High Country Rail Trail (revegetation, construction of 3 new footbridges and upgrades to 4 existing footbridges; track surface upgrades, signage, barriers and railway platform restoration works); ◾Heritage building restoration and conservation works to the 18 heritage buildings at the Bonegilla Migrant Experience Heritage Park; developed visitor services; produced information booklets, website and promotional information; organised Back to Bonegilla community events and secured National Heritage listing for the site.
+The scale of works included in excess of 130km's stock exclusion fences; hundreds of thousands of native seedlings planted; 100's of hectares of woody weeds hand removed and considerable winter and summer broadleaf weed control (chemical, biological and mechanical); ◾Created many kilometres of pathways, lookouts, facilities, information shelters and maps; ◾ Maintained 74km of the Hume and Hovel Trail in NSW◾River frontage restoration and pathways along the lower Kiewa River, portions of the River Murray in the Gateway Island and Padman Park areas, and important tributaries including Six, Seven, Eight and Nine Mile Creeks; ◾Developed the 120km High Country Rail Trail (revegetation, trestle bridge restoration works, construction of new footbridges and upgrades to existing footbridges; track surface upgrades, signage, barriers and railway platform restoration works); ◾Heritage building restoration and conservation works to the 18 heritage buildings at the Bonegilla Migrant Experience Heritage Park; developed visitor services; produced information booklets, website and promotional information; organised Back to Bonegilla community events and secured National Heritage listing for the site.